sjai013/accounting-for-dentists/README.md

     `Authentication:Microsoft:ClientSecret` - Client secret for Microsoft OpenID SSO `Authentication:Microsoft:ClientId` - Client ID for Microsoft OpenID SSO.

 Tenant data (database, uploaded files) are stored in the `tenants` directory, with a separate database for each user using the `Tenand ID (tid)` and `User Object ID (oid)` returned by the login provider.
-Each user's database is password-protected using the `sub` token provided by the login provider.
+Each user's database is password-protected using the `sub` claim provided by the login provider.

 ### Executing program